First statute of the IMRO: Memoirs' controversy

 Contradictions, inconsistencies and even mutually exclusive statements exist in the testimonies of the founding and other early members of the Organization on the issue.
-According to the founding member Hristo Tatarchev's пemoirs, there were created two structures with the first statute from 1894: an organization and its central committee.
+According to the founding member Hristo Tatarchev's memoirs, there were created two structures with the first statute from 1894: an organization and its central committee.
 He mentions as their names "Macedonian Revolutionary Organization" (MRO) and a "Central Macedonian Revolutionary Committee" (CMRC) and clarifies that the word "Bulgarian" was subsequently dropped from their names.
 It is not clear, if its first name was simply MRO, how the definition "Bulgarian" was dropped from it subsequently.
 However, Tatarchev notes that he doesn't remember the first name very clearly.
 On the other hand, according to the founding member Gyorche Petrov, initially the IMRO was not called an "Organization", and this term was introduced after 1895.
 According to another founding member, Petar Poparsov, the Organization was designated initially a "Committee", and its first name was "Committee for acquiring the political rights of Macedonia, given to it by the Treaty of Berlin".
 Per Tatarchev, the founders of the IMRO had Zahari Stoyanov's memoir about the April Uprising of 1876, in which the statute of the Bulgarian Revolutionary Central Committee (BRCC) was published, which they took as a model for the organization's first statute.
 According to Tatarchev, the Adrianople region was included in the organization's program in 1895, while this decision was implemented practically in 1896.
 However, per Hristo Kotsev (1869-1933) Dame Gruev commissioned him to start the construction of the committee network in Adrianople region in 1895.
 Thus, in September 1895, the first revolutionary committee was founded in Bulgarian Men's High School of Adrianople.